ARTH/CLAR 444: Greek and Roman Sculpture

 W May 20: Contexts: Olympia

 - Scott, Michael.
 2010.
 Delphi and Olympia: The Spatial Politics of Panhellenism in the Archaic and Classical Periods.
 Cambridge: Cambridge University Press. [read pp. 188, starting with “the sanctuary of Olympia”-192 (stop before “tropaia’s final flourish”); p.
 193 “While the dedication…” -201 (stop before the section called “power games and control”); p.
-203 (beginning with Battle of the Altis)-214 (stop before “Conclusion”)]
+208 (beginning with “By the mid-fourth century BC”)-214 (stop before “Conclusion”)]

 F May 22: Contexts: Melos